axemonk/Excel-formula/README.md

 # [Excel formula for Sublime Text][gh]

-Excel formula syntax highlighting for Sublime Text (with support for Google Sheets, although currently experimental).
+Excel formula syntax highlighting for Sublime Text (with some support for Google Sheets, although currently experimental).
+Potential future enhancements include support for OpenOffice Calc and Mac Numbers.

 ## Installation